paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-012-reclamation-and-irrigation-of-lands-by-federal-government.md

 (1) **Contributed funds for corps projects** — The Secretary may may receive and expend funds contributed by a non-Federal interest for the review and approval of a proposal submitted under subsection (a).

-(2) **Contributed funds for other Federal reservoir projects** — The Secretary is authorized to receive and expend funds from a non-Federal interest to formulate, review, or revise operational documents, pursuant to a proposal submitted in accordance subsection (a), for any reservoir for which the Secretary is authorized to prescribe regulations for the use of storage allocated for flood control or navigation pursuant to [section 709 of title 33](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section709&num=0&edition=prelim).
+(2) **Contributed funds for other Federal reservoir projects**

+  (A) *In general* — The Secretary is authorized to receive and expend funds from a non-Federal interest or a Federal agency that owns a Federal reservoir project described in subparagraph (B) to formulate, review, or revise operational documents pursuant to a proposal submitted in accordance with subsection (a) for such a Federal reservoir project.

+  (B) *Federal reservoir projects described* — A Federal reservoir project referred to in subparagraph (A) is a reservoir for which the Secretary is authorized to prescribe regulations for the use of storage allocated for flood control or navigation pursuant to [section 709 of title 33](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section709&num=0&edition=prelim).

 **(j) Assistance** On request by a non-Federal interest, the Secretary may provide technical assistance in the development or implementation of a proposal under subsection (a), including assistance in obtaining necessary permits for construction, if the non-Federal interest contracts with the Secretary to pay all costs of providing the technical assistance.